programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 As already discussed, Wikidata cannot be expected to provide definitive or comprehensive answers to any and all questions.
 It does better with some kinds of questions than others, and historians should approach the knowledge base with a spirit of exploration and experimentation.
 There are no bad questions in Wikidata, only unrealistic questions.

-Keep in mind the potential biases in the data and how they may affect results.
+Keep in mind that traditional forms of evidence, privileging elites and high political history, tend to be overrepresented in Wikidata (though this is changing, and you can be part of the solution).
 Want a list of colleges and universities attended by these heads of state that we've been comparing with Abdel Nasser?
 [This query](https://w.wiki/FmqR) summarizes the information that Wikidata contains (don't forget to press play).
 This list is intriguing: four heads of state attended Cairo University, and the range of institutions is quite global.

 Generally speaking, questions about specifics, like dates and locations and labels, yield the best answers from Wikidata.
 For example, here's a [list of the names of heads of state in Russian and Hebrew transliteration](https://w.wiki/Fmqn), showing Wikidata's superb multilingual functionality.
 Geolocation is also a strength: here's a [map of the birthplaces of heads of state from all time periods, color coded by half-century of birth](https://w.wiki/FmqU).
 Use the layers icon in the top right to select a single half-century layer, and compare the geographic ranges of birthplaces over time.
 Are the differences due to changes in the role of head of state, or record keeping, or Wikidata's incomplete coverage?
 That seems like a fruitful comparative historical question.

 Our habit, learned from online search engines, of looking for keywords and short phrases, however, does not play to Wikidata's strengths in aggregate search.
 Strings of text work well to find particular items; you can search by label and alias in the simple search box at the top right of the [Wikidata main page](https://www.wikidata.org/wiki/Wikidata:Main_Page), as well as on every item and property page.
 Supplying a comprehensive list of aliases will certainly improve the discoverability and disambiguation of items of interest to you.
 But the powerful query service, as already discussed, is not designed around natural language searches.

 It takes time to get used to the [Wikidata query service](https://query.wikidata.org/).
 The best way to query this service is by using the SPARQL query language, which is incredibly powerful, but takes some learning, and proves unforgiving of typos.
 Using SPARQL Wikidata queries in Python and other programming languages is relatively straightforward.
-As a next step after this lesson, Wikidata's own [SPARQL tutorial](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial) is very helpful.[^8]
+As a next step after this lesson, Wikidata's own [SPARQL tutorial](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial) is very helpful.
+(SPARQL is also [introduced in a (currently retired) Programming Historian lesson](https://programminghistorian.org/en/lessons/retired/graph-databases-and-SPARQL).)

 As an even more user-friendly starting point for new users, the following section introduces some shortcuts.
 The idea here is to find functioning SPARQL queries similar to the query you want, then adapt them for your purposes.
 In so doing, you will begin to decode SPARQL's syntax.
 Chatbots like Claude and ChatGPT can also help explain how SPARQL queries work, and you can use them for clarification if needed.
 Playing around with SPARQL examples is one of the easiest paths to learn about Wikidata and about linked data in general.